Applying Styles to Reports

 After applying a style in a report, if you further edit the corresponding style file, you need to apply the style again to make the changes take effect.
 When you apply a style to an object more than once, Designer combines and overwrites (for the same properties) the properties defined for this object in all the styles you have ever selected.

-- There are 15 sets of demo XSD styles provided by Logi Report, which you can apply to crosstabs, tables, banded objects, and DBFields converted from previous versions.
-Other components can only apply the XSD styles that you create by yourself.
+- There are 15 sets of demo XSD styles provided by Logi Report, which can be applied to crosstabs, tables, banded objects and DBFields converted from previous versions.
+Other components can only apply the XSD styles which are created by yourself.
 XSD styles are primarily for compatibility with previous versions.

-- By default, the demo XSD styles are not included in either the Style box of the component wizards or the style drop-down list on the toolbar.
-If you want to display them, clear the "Only CSS styles available in the style list" check box in the Component category of the Options dialog box.
+- By default, the demo XSD styles are not included in either the Style box of the report wizards or the style drop-down list on the toolbar.
+If you want to have them displayed, clear the option "Only CSS styles available in the style list" in the Component category of the Options dialog box.

-- If you choose to apply a style by setting the Style Group property, later when you preview, export, or publish the report, Designer prompts you to select the style group you want to use or publish.
-The style specified by the Style Group property will be applied automatically only when users directly run the report on Server.
+- If you choose to apply a style by setting the Style Group property, later when you preview, export or publish the report, you will be asked to select the style group you want to use or publish.
+The style specified by the Style Group property will be applied automatically only when you directly run the report on Server.

-- When applying CSS styles, you may get warning message showing the CSS properties that Logi Report does not support.
-If you want to cancel the warning message, clear the "Show warning message when CSS properties are not supported by Logi Report" check box in the General category of the Options dialog box.
+- When applying CSS styles, you may get warning message showing the CSS properties that are not supported by Logi Report.
+If you want to cancel the warning message, clear the option "Show warning message when CSS properties are not supported by Logi Report" in the General category of the Options dialog box.

 The four types of data components - table, crosstab, chart, and banded object can remember the style applied to them, therefore, objects inside them by default inherit their styles.
 If you want to make these objects take on different appearances, you can apply styles to them independently.
 To do this, in the design area, select an object that is inside any of the four data components and select a style from the style drop-down list on the Home menu tab.

-For a table, crosstab, chart, or banded object that is inside another banded object, you can also cancel the way of inheriting style from its parent while creating or editing it with the component wizard by clearing Inherit Style in the Style screen and then selecting the style you prefer in the Style box.
+For a table, crosstab, chart, or banded object that is inside another banded object, you can also cancel the way of inheriting style from its parent while creating or editing it with the report wizard by clearing the Inherit Style option in the Style screen and then selecting the style you prefer in the Style box.